 The general principle in family law matters is that each party is required to pay their own legal costs regardless of whether they “win” or “lose”.
-Courts do however have the power to make an order for one party to pay the other party’s legal costs if they are satisfied that it is appropriate to do so.
+Courts do, however, have the power to make an order for one party to pay the other party’s legal costs if they deem it appropriate.

 Common situations which can lead to an order being made for costs in Family Law matters include:

 - When a party breaches a court order and the other party files a contravention application.

-- Where a party to the proceedings has not complied with directions for the filing of material and/or fulfilling obligations pursuant to orders such as provision of documents to the other party or a valuer.
+- Where a party to the proceedings has not complied with directions under orders such as provision of documents to the other party or a valuer.

 - Where one party makes a written offer for settlement during the course of negotiations and the other party refuses to accept that offer, and the party who made the offer receives a settlement which is equal to or greater than the original offer after a trial.

 The Family Law Act 1975 sets out that matters that the court must take into account when considering whether to make orders for costs.
 Those matters include:

 - the financial circumstances of each party;

 - whether any party receives Legal Aid;

-- The conduct of the parties in relation to the proceedings;
+- the conduct of the parties in proceedings;

-- Whether the proceedings were necessitated by failure of a party to comply with previous orders of the court;
+- whether a party has failed to comply with previous orders of the court;

 - whether a party has been wholly unsuccessful in the proceedings; and